Berkeley-MDes/tdf-fa23-turnipboys/weekly-reports/2023_09_14_weekly_report.md

 [Image description: My Grasshopper program for reference.]

+SOLID DIFFERENCE ISSUE: Still not sure how to do it in the way TJ did it, but I believe by adjusting the length/height of my rectange I could get it almost flush with the other cylinders.
+So that fixes it, at least partially.

 #### Issues

 Nearing the wire, it came down to a combination of factors, but mostly a really big one:

 - I became really, really sick.
 It began at the start of the week and it might have just been stress or maybe I caught something, but I was super exhausted all of the time and really quite ill.
-I knew that this would just have to be my "Level 1" project due to the circumstances, and I'm okay with that (but still disappointed).
+I wasn't really sure what "level" this project would be for me since I came in going "Rhino?
+Grasshopper?
+So many animals..." and now I have learned a ton, but I was a little too caught worrying about the details of what is "exceeding" or "meeting" expectations.
+I imagine that this is probably a level 1 Triceratops project, but I really couldn't be sure.

 #### Putting a Pin in It